Skip to content

 • h is the Height of the container.

-Bernoulli’s Equation Derivation
+Derivation of Bernoulli’s Equation

-Bernoulli’s Equation Derivation
+Derivation of Bernoulli’s Equation

 As illustrated in the diagram, the pipe should be at various heights.
 According to the equation of continuity, its velocity must fluctuate.
 To achieve this acceleration and force are required, which is produced by the fluid surrounding it, and the pressure in different places must be different.